zivtech/Bodiless-JS/packages/bodiless-core/README.md

 - name: a human readable name for this option (currently unused)
 - icon: the name of a [material design icon](https://material.io/tools/icons/?style=baseline) to display for this item
+- isActive; a callback to determine if the option or its flyout panel is currently "active"
-- isActive; a callback to determine if the option is "active" (for toggles)
+- isDisabled; a callback to determine if the option is currently "disabled" (for toggles)
 - handler: a callback to invoke when the item is selected